 Ever wondered why you come across several halted cars while driving on the way?
 The most common cause for it is a tire burst due to the extreme temperatures.
-Driving with underinflated tires are most likely to burst due to the extremely high temperatures.
+Driving with underinflated tires is most likely to burst due to the extremely high temperatures.
 While this can happen at any time, it’s the combination of soaring temperatures and a lack of pressure in the tires that cause it.
 The tire’s sidewalls tend to heat produce more heat when the car is running.
-Lucky for you, this can be reduced; you just need to ensure there is a right amount of pressure in the tires, as low-pressure tires produce more heat, thus leading to an outburst.
-Alternatively, you could opt for Continental Tyres Dubai, as they are robust and durable.
+Lucky for you, this can be reduced; you just need to ensure there is the right amount of pressure in the tires, as low-pressure tires produce more heat, thus leading to an outburst.
+Alternatively, you could opt for Michelin tires Dubai, as they are robust and durable.

 Follow the Information on The Car Manual